Fed up with browser wars? MSIE v Netscape, AOL LOL, MSIE v Firefox, MSIE v Opera? Who needs a browser? Peace.

 mshta.exe = (DWORD) 2af8 (IE11)

-One final note.
+A closing comment from me.
 HTAs are not DPI-aware.
-You will need to manually scale all of your HTML content for HiDPI displays using CSS – too much work for some – or by zooming in – hit Ctrl+ until you have the right size – what browsers do too.
+You will need to manually scale all of your content for HiDPI displays with CSS – too much work for the wicked – or by zooming in – hit [Ctrl][+] keys until the size is right – what browsers do too.